mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Amazon - Amazon S3 Fuse Integration.md

 #### Setup the mount point directories.

-Create a parent directory `/opt/cloud_mounts/` if it doesn’t exist.
+Create a parent directory `/opt/cloud_mounts/` if it doesn’t exist:

     sudo mkdir /opt/cloud_mounts

-Create a subdirectory Amazon cloud_mounts.
+Create a subdirectory for Amazon specific stuff in `cloud_mounts`:

     sudo mkdir /opt/cloud_mounts/amazon

-Create directories for each bucket.
+Create directories for each bucket:

     sudo mkdir /opt/cloud_mounts/amazon/s3_bucket_name

-Change permissions to allow your user—in this case `sysop`—to access it.
+Change permissions to allow your user—in this case `sysop`—to access it:

     sudo chown sysop:sysop -R /opt/cloud_mounts/amazon